Mountainwatch | Matt Wiseman

 Unsurprisingly amongst this sprawl of four resorts lies enough terrain to satisfy all comers.

-Perisher Valley: The gateway to skiing and boarding at Perisher, Perisher Valley’s Front Valley is a great place to pick up the sport with a number of magic carpets and the easy going eight-seater Village 8 Express Chairlift.
-Through this you have access to similarly easy going Pretty Valley, a long cruisy pitch, perhaps the most challenging aspect being the T-bar awaiting you at the bottom.
+Perisher Valley: The gateway to skiing and boarding at Perisher, Perisher Valley’s Front Valley is a great place to pick up the sport with a number of magic carpets and the easy-going eight-seater Village 8 Express Chairlift.
+Through this you have access to similarly easy-going Pretty Valley, a long cruisy pitch, perhaps the most challenging aspect being the T-bar awaiting you at the bottom.
+New for 2019, Perisher has also replaced the Leichhardt T-bar with a quad chairlift increasing lift capacity by an impressive 75%.

 Blue Cow: Blue Cow has a little something for everyone, a range of green and blue runs in Zali’s and Roller Coaster can be upped with laps of Show Boat and Kamikaze.
 For a resort that can receive some criticism for lack of challenging terrain, the latter run has arguably one of Australia’s more consistently challenging pitches.
 A notable mention must also be made for devil’s Playground, a somewhat gladed zone full of interesting features.